unwelcome guests - invasive species

 This process will ensure that whatever organism has attached itself to your watercraft will not be able to survive.
 This will prevent them from invading the next lake that you set sail in.

-If you go to the CSISS website you can see all the different actions you can take to prevent the spread of invasive species and help CSISS officers to do their job.
+Head to the CSISS website and see all the different actions you can take to prevent the spread of invasive species and help CSISS officers to do their job.
 You can volunteer on weed pulls, which is something I did that felt fun and purposeful.
 You can donate to help their non-profit, and also keep a watch out for and report any of the invasive species on their list.
 More importantly you can clean, drain, and dry your watercrafts as well as play, clean, and go when you are out adventuring on solid ground.